The Four Feathers (1939 film): Plot

 Six months later, the blind Durrance has returned to England.
 Out of pity, Ethne agrees to marry him.
 At dinner with Ethne, her father, and Dr. Sutton, Durrance relates the tale of his miraculous rescue.
 He pulls out a keepsake letter from Ethne, the only thing he had in his wallet during the "robbery".
 A white feather and his card drop out, revealing to the others that his rescuer was Faversham.
 Nobody has the heart to tell him.

 Burroughs and Willoughby are thrown into a dungeon in Omdurman with other enemies of the Khalifa.
 Still playing the addled Sangali, Faversham surreptitiously gives them hope of escape and passes them a file, but arouses the suspicions of the guards.
 He is flogged and imprisoned with the others.
 He reveals his identity to his friends and organizes an escape during Kitchener's attack.
 Faversham leads the other prisoners in overpowering their guards and seizing the Khalifa's arsenal, which they hold until the arrival of Kitchener's forces.

 Durrance learns of Faversham's deeds from a newspaper account and realises who saved him.
-He dictates a letter to Ethne, releasing her from their engagement on the false pretext of going to Germany for a prolonged course of treatment to restore his eyesight.
+He dictates a letter to Ethne, releasing her from their engagement on the fake pretext of going to Germany for a prolonged course of treatment to restore his eyesight.
 Later, Harry attends a dinner with his friends and Ethne.
 Ethne asks him what act of bravery will make her take back her feather.
 Faversham interrupts General Burroughs, Ethne's father, in the midst of his favourite war story about the Battle of Balaclava and corrects his embellishments (Faversham's father was there too); the general complains that he will never be able to tell that story again.